Home & GardenStoring & Organizing Things

 12. Picture Frames

-13. Clocks, Jewelry (costume)
+14. Jewelry (costume)

 Source: “Garage Sale Seminar” by Jenn Callum (aka “the Garagesale Guru”)

-Shade is a hot commodity at most yard sales — especially after Noon!
 Most of your visitors have been going from yard sale to yard sale, so anyone who arrives at your garage sale in the afternoon hours is likely to be hot, tired, and thirsty!

 If there’s any way to move some of your items into the shade, those items will be looked at longer.
-Just the same, know that people will tend to congregate inside your garage (if there’s enough room) — just to get out of the hot sun for a few minutes!
+Just the same, know that people will tend to congregate inside your garage (if there’s enough room) — just to get out of the hot sun for a few minutes.

-Also… should it start to rain (especially if it’s a sudden downpour!) during your yard sale, you can bet people will try to cram into your garage, seeking shelter from the rain.
+Also… should it start to rain during your yard sale (especially if it’s a sudden downpour), you can bet people will try to cram into your garage to seek shelter from the rain.
 And if you have a porch, they’ll hang out there too.
-And kids will even duck under your tables — just to avoid getting wet.
-This is yet another reason, why it’s a good idea to have snacks & water for sale… many appreciate having a way to pass the time.
-And the “freebies” become very popular during this time, as well.
+Kids will even duck underneath your tables to avoid getting wet.